This endpoint costs 2 credits per request. Contact us if you need help or have any questions.

 This parameter specifies the private key you’ll need for Piloterr access.

-A website URL with either the http
+A website URL with either the

 or https

-Some code-heavy websites need time to fully “render”.
-To direct Piloterr to wait before it returns the fully rendered HTML, use the wait parameter with a value in seconds between 0
+protocol.Some code-heavy websites need time to fully “render”.
+To direct Piloterr to wait before it returns the fully rendered HTML, use the wait parameter with a value in seconds between

 and 30

-It’s sometimes necessary to wait for a particular element to appear in the DOM before Piloterr returns the HTML content.
+.
+The Piloterr headless browsers will then wait the duration of the time set in seconds before returning the page’s HTML.It’s sometimes necessary to wait for a particular element to appear in the DOM before Piloterr returns the HTML content.
 Our headless browsers will wait for the CSS / Xpath selector passed in the parameter before returning the HTML.
 For example:

 wait_for=#loading-container